salilab/imp_gpu_benchmarks/README.txt

-(using decorators just to get particle indexes, fast build: 6.38s) (using decorators and get_coordinates(), fast build: 6.55s) (using decorators and Vector3d::operator-, fast build: 7.69s)
+(using decorators just to get particle indexes, fast build: 6.38s) (using decorators and get_coordinates(), fast build: 6.55s) (using decorators and Vector3d::operator-, fast build: 7.69s) (using operator-= and our own copy, fast build: 8.10s)

 TODO